La Belle Excentrique

-La belle excentrique (The Eccentric Beauty) is a dance suite for small orchestra by French composer Erik Satie.
+La Belle Excentrique (The Eccentric Beauty or The Beautiful Eccentric Lady) is a dance suite for small orchestra by French composer Erik Satie.
 A parody of music hall clichés, it was conceived as a choreographic stage work and by modern standards can be considered a ballet.
-Satie gave it the whimsical subtitle "fantaisie sérieuse" ("A Serious Fantasy").
+Satie gave it the whimsical subtitle Fantaisie sérieuse ("A Serious Fantasy").
 It was premiered at the Théâtre du Colisée in Paris on June 14, 1921, conducted by Vladimir Golschmann.
 The composer later arranged it for piano four hands.

 Music

 Satie composed this set of solo dances between July and October 1920.
 It was a high-spirited throwback to his turn-of-the-century cabaret idiom after a brief "serious" period that had produced the cantata Socrate (1918) and the piano Nocturnes (1919).
 The suite consists of three dances (march, waltz, can-can) and an instrumental ritornello.